-We have had some unseasonally cold weather during the first few days of April which has delayed sowing of vegetable seeds.
+We have had some unseasonably cold weather during the first weeks of April which has delayed sowing of vegetable seeds.
 I usually sow mini lettuce, spring onions and parsnips in April.
 I only have a small vegetable plot and these are my favourites and have the added advantage of being relatively easy to grow.
 I sow them in modules in the cold frame and plant out in early May.

 Most of the garden is now devoted to permanent planting so I do not now sow bedding plants preferring to let somebody else do the hard work and buy a few trays of garden ready specimens in late May.

 I leave sowing nearly all my seeds until April as they need less heat to keep them going and can be quickly moved from my very small greenhouse to the cold frame.
 The seeds I am sowing this year are: